cosmic-api/teleport/source/index.rst

 Built-In Types
 --------------

-Cosmic provides 9 built-in types.
+Teleport provides 9 built-in types.
 Each implementation must provide 9 corresponding models, each model containing a serialization and a normalization function.